-Now let me be clear, I am not blaming the professors for this.
-There are so many hours in a day and professors have full plates.
+Now let me be clear, I am not blaming their professors for this.
+There are only so many hours in a day and professors have full plates.
 Between conducting and writing up their own research, planning and giving lectures, and mentoring their students' research projects they are insanely busy.
-Add in departmental meetings, reams of bureaucratic paperwork that need to be filled out, and applying for grants and I'm surprised they have time to tuck their kids into bed at night.
+Add in departmental meetings, reams of bureaucratic paperwork that need to be filled out, and applying for grants I'm surprised they have time to tuck their kids into bed at night.

-So if professors are too busy whose job is it to teach students (and junior researchers for that matter) how to explain their poster presentations efficiently and maximize the time they are given to speak during general sessions at conferences?
-Too often they are unable to organize their content in a way that clearly explain the problem they were attempting to solve, the solution they tried, the outcome that justified creating the poster or applying for the speaking slot, and only then explaining how they accomplished it.
+So if professors are too busy, whose job is it to teach students (and junior researchers for that matter) how to explain their poster presentations efficiently and maximize the time they are given to speak during general sessions at conferences?
+Too often they are unable to organize their content in a way that clearly explains the problem they were attempting to solve, the solution they tried, the outcome that justified creating the poster or applying for the speaking slot, and only then explaining how they accomplished it.

 Two recent examples come to mind and I will use these stories often when coaching young scientists.
 The first case is from the chemistry lab students.
 One of the graduate students was practicing his 10-minute presentation on a fairly significant breakthrough.
 He found a way to conduct a test that previous took ten seconds and now could be accomplished in one tenth of second.
 Wow, right?
 The problem was that he waited until the end of the talk to tell the audience what we had achieved.
 We all waited patiently while he explained the background of the test and the procedures he went through.
 Slides and slides of charts and tables were shown without telling the audience why we should care.
 It was a textbook example of "burying the lead".
 He shared all of the methodology before he got to the results (like he would in a journal article).